 GWG Votes Does the proposed SRL offer a significant value proposition?
-Yes: The applicant proposes to create a unique lab in which students perform live experiments 10 through the use of instrumentation controlled via the cloud.
+Yes: 10 The applicant proposes to create a unique lab in which students perform live experiments through the use of instrumentation controlled via the cloud.
 Since students do not need to be on site, the lab can be used by students anywhere.
 The applicant does an excellent job detailing how the proposed core will contribute to the SRL Network and increase access to stem cell learning in under-represented regions across California.
 This will be achieved through the creation of educational materials and modules, the sharing of new technology and the incorporation of new schools as the project period progresses.
 The plan to include community based feedback in developing new educational resources is also key.
 This will increase students' interest and allow individual communities to help tailor the core's services to issues affecting them.
 The investigators have already garnered a large amount of interest from communities in California with a high percentage of Latinx and other underserved students.
 The outcome criteria proposed cover all aspects of the core and its services and will adequately measure impact.
 The cloud-based work is very interesting and will certainly help access.
 The applications and the educational benefits have the potential to be very strong.
 By using cloud-based technology to provide research experience, this project has the potential to engage any student, anywhere in stem cell research.
-I he proposal adds value in view of the service area.
+The proposal adds value in view of the service area.
 However, overall coordination of the program within the institution is not adequately described.
 How the project goals will be accomplished is not fully described.
 Many details are lacking.
-NO: Recharge is an issue.
-Relying on small community colleges and high schools to pay 4 \$1,200/month does not seem feasible.
-Generated revenue from You Lube and Google video views may not be reliable.
-I he applicant states that 25 students are in the class per year.
+No: 4 Recharge is an issue.
+Relying on small community colleges and high schools to pay \$1,200/month does not seem feasible.
+Generated revenue from YouTube and Google video views may not be reliable.
+The applicant states that 25 students are in the class per year.
 There is no clear plan to fund this course after CIRM funding ends.
 GWG Votes Is the project well planned and designed?
-Yes: • This is a well-constructed program.
+Yes: This is a well-constructed program.
 It is well thought-out with a strong diversity plan.
-The 4 sustainability plan could be improved.
+The sustainability plan could be improved.
 The data sharing plan needs revision.
-NO: The proposed SRL core is well-suited to offer creation of new in vitro stem cell models for a support differentiation and utilization of these readels for any state readels to the state of the state o 10 neuronal differentiation and utilization of these models for remote project-based education for boin students and educators.
-The proposed SRL will have access to an IPSU collection that have been genetically modified to contain the 250 most important mutations in neuropsychiatric disorders.
-The investigators have both a proven track record in stem call biology and access to The investigators have both a proven track record in stem cell biology and access to additional resources in the neuronal differentiation area. auditional resources in the neuronal unretentiation area.
-The proposed Cloud based research experience and (year long) hands on stem call biology The proposed Global Dased research experience and (year-long) hands-on stem cell biology laboratories are well planned, with a strong syllabus for the bands on lab. laboratories are well planned, with a strong syllabus for the nanus-on Iab.
+No: 10 The proposed SRL core is well-suited to offer creation of new in vitro stem cell models for neuronal differentiation and utilization of these models for remote project-based education for both students and educators.
+The proposed SRL will have access to an hPSC collection that have been genetically modified to contain the 250 most important mutations in neuropsychiatric disorders.
+The investigators have both a proven track record in stem cell biology and access to additional resources in the neuronal differentiation area.
+The proposed Cloud-based research experience and (year-long) hands-on stem cell biology laboratories are well planned, with a strong syllabus for the hands-on lab.